khulnasoft-lab/clix.py/docs/tutorial/subcommands/callback-override.md

 ## Add a callback on creation

-It's also possible to add a callback when creating the `typer.Typer()` app that will be added to another Typer app:
+It's also possible to add a callback when creating the `clix.Clix()` app that will be added to another Clix app:

 ```Python hl_lines="6 7  10"
 {!../docs_src/subcommands/callback_override/tutorial002.py!}